-Line 6 items include the following:

-- Income from recoveries of tax benefit items.
+Line 6 items include the following: • Income from recoveries of tax benefit items.
 A tax benefit item is an amount you deducted in a prior tax year that reduced your income tax.
-Report this amount on Form 1040, line 21, to the extent it reduced your tax. - Gambling gains and losses. - 1.
-If the corporation was not engaged in the trade or business of gambling: - a.
-Report gambling winnings on Form 1040, line 21. - b.
-Deduct gambling losses to the extent of winnings on Schedule A, line 27. - 2.
-If the corporation was engaged in the trade or business of gambling: - a.
-Report gambling winnings in Part II of Schedule E. - b.
-Deduct gambling losses to the extent of winnings in Part II of Schedule E. - Net gain (loss) from involuntary conversions due to casualty or theft.
-The corporation will give you a schedule that shows the amounts to be reported on Form 4684, Casualties and Thefts, line 34, columns (b)(i), (b)(ii), and (c). - Net short-term capital gain or loss and net long-term capital gain or loss from Schedule D (Form 1120S) that is not portfolio income (e.g., gain or loss from the disposition of nondepreciable personal property used in a trade or business activity of the corporation).
-Report a net short-term capital gain or loss on Schedule D (Form 1040), line 5, column (f) or (g), and a net long-term capital gain or loss on Schedule D (Form 1040), line 13, column (f) or (g). - Any net gain or loss from section 1256 contracts.
+Report this amount on Form 1040, line 21, to the extent it reduced your tax. • Gambling gains and losses.

+ÿ1.
+If the corporation was not engaged

+in the trade or business of gambling: ÿa.
+Report gambling winnings on Form 1040, line 21.

+ÿb.
+Deduct gambling losses to the extent of winnings on Schedule A, line 27.ÿ2.
+If the corporation was engaged in the trade or business of gambling:

+ÿa.
+Report gambling winnings in Part II of Schedule E.

+ÿb.
+Deduct gambling losses to the extent of winnings in Part II of Schedule E.

+• Net gain (loss) and 28% rate gain (loss) from involuntary conversions due to casualty or theft.
+The corporation will give you a schedule that shows the amounts to be reported on Form 4684, Casualties and Thefts, line 34, columns (b)(i), (b)(ii), and (c).

+• Net short-term capital gain or loss, net long-term capital gain or loss, and 28% rate gain or loss from Schedule D (Form 1120S) that is not portfolio income (e.g., gain or loss from the disposition of nondepreciable personal property used in a trade or business activity of the corporation).
+Report total net short-term gain or loss on Schedule D (Form 1040), line 5; total long-term capital gain or loss on Schedule D (Form 1040), line 12, column (f); and 28% rate gain or loss on Schedule D (Form 1040), line 12, column (g).

+• Any net gain or loss from section 1256 contracts.
 Report this amount on line 1 of Form 6781, Gains and Losses From Section 1256 Contracts and Straddles.

+• Eligible gain from the sale or exchange of qualified small business stock (as defined in section 1202(c)).
+The corporation should also give you the name of the corporation that issued the stock and your pro rata share of the basis of that stock.
+Report the gain on Schedule D (Form 1040), line 8, columns (f) and (g).
+Directly below the line on which you reported the gain, enter in column (a) "Section 1202 Exclusion" and in columns (f) and (g) enter the amount of that exclusion as a loss.
+See section 1202 for more details.